 Synthetic identities hide behind valid data fragments, so their behavior looks legitimate at first glance.
 They put correct addresses, make reasonable purchase sizes, and use clean credit files.
 These fake identities make early life-cycle activity intentionally boring.
 However, once the credit limit grows large enough, the fraudster suddenly maxes all cards and vanishes.

-Traditional rule systems either see nothing wrong or flag only at the final blow.
-In contrast, AI fraud detection systems with behavioral analytics record the subtle, statistical consistency expected from a real human: micro-pauses when typing familiar details, habitual login times, and typical navigation loops.
+Traditional rule-based systems either see nothing wrong or flag only at the final blow.
+In contrast, fraud detection systems powered by custom AI and equipped with behavioral analytics record the subtle, statistical consistency expected from a real human: micro-pauses when typing familiar details, habitual login times, and typical navigation loops.
 When those micro-signals spread, the system spots the change and blocks transactions or accounts.

 Account Takeovers Now Look Like the Real User